Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_d_bridging_game_dev_tools/part_01_index/s1_4_index_of_part_04_automation_ai.md

 ## 🧭 Chapter Structure of `part_04_automation_ai/`

+The following four chapters comprise the **first Layer 4 stanza** of Automation AI.
+It is anticipated that **multiple Layer 3 stanzas** will eventually reside within this part as recursion deepens.

 | File | Title | Description |
 |------|-------|-------------|
 | `s1_1_task_queue_protocols.md` | **Task Queue Protocols** | Defines how recursive tasks are generated, managed, and prioritized across players and systems. |